spolanyev/performance-comparison/README.md

 To monitor CPU and memory usage of Docker containers for the top 3 frameworks, I used cAdvisor, Prometheus, and Grafana.

-For the AWS test, I used the [Wildix](https://www.wildix.com/) R&D playground.
-The lambdas had 128MB of memory.
+For the AWS test, I used the [Wildix](https://www.wildix.com/)'s R&D playground.
+The lambdas had 128 and 512 MB of memory.

 ![Response Time](https://github.com/spolanyev/performance-comparison/blob/main/k6-summary.png?raw=true)